TAKeanice/htpm/src/main/java/de/dbvis/htpm/constraints/ConstraintGuide.md

 8. CMAP Constraint

     Can be used to improve HTPM performance.
-    The CMAP datastructure saves all patterns of length 2.
+    The CMAP datastructure saves all patterns of length 2, that are eligible as subpatterns of a longer pattern.
-    When a pattern join is requested, all potential outcomes of the suffix join are examined:
+    When a pattern join is about to be started, all potential outcomes of the suffix join are examined:
     If the join of the pattern suffixes cannot build a frequent 2-pattern, the join is be prevented.
     This constraint can help if there are many joinable occurrences of two patterns.
-    To work properly, the CMAP constraint must only be applied to search strategies that mine ALL 2-patterns before mining other patterns
+    To work properly, the CMAP constraint has to be given all constraints that restrict subpatterns.
+    Constraints that prune pattern by prefix or output patterns, that could still be subpatterns of valid patterns, must not be used in its initialization!

 9. Subpattern Constraint